 - Store: To maintain the best quality, store in an airtight container in the refrigerator for 3-5 days or in the freezer for up to 3 months.

 - The prep, cook, and total time reflect the time to make this low FODMAP lasagna Bolognese in its entirety: Low FODMAP Bolognese (in the Instant Pot) + Low FODMAP Béchamel Sauce + the remaining lasagna ingredients presented on this card.
-Other time is time for the Instant Pot to come to and release pressure, time for the noodle water to boil, and time for the lasagna to stand after it's baked.

-- While being low FODMAP, this recipe is high in fat, which can be an be an additional symptom trigger for people with IBS.
+- Please note: While being low FODMAP, this recipe is high in fat, which can be an be an additional symptom trigger for people with IBS.
 Consult your doctor or dietician before making this recipes with concerns of how your body might react.

 - *Tinkyada brand brown rice lasagna noodles: the instructions on the box say to cook the noodles in boiling water for about 10 minutes for lasagna; however, I found them too mushy when cooked this long.
 I found optimal amount of cooking time to be 8 minutes.
 This will vary depending on the brand of noodles you use, but keep in mind that they will continue to cook in the oven along with the rest of the lasagna.